- The Ministry

-b.
-Subsidiary Committee on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property: Greece participates in the said Committee, which is the implementing organ of the 1970 Convention, and held the chairmanship from 2015 to 2017.
+b)The Auxiliary Intergovernmental Committee for the Prevention & Obstruction of Illegal Import/ Export and Ownership Transfer of Cultural Property of 1970.
+Greece participates in the Auxiliary Intergovernmental Committee Committee, which is an implementing body of the 1970 Convention.
+It should be noted that Greece held the presidency of the Committee from 2015 to 2017.